 Watch this quick video for tips to find more sponsors, or read on for companies in Canada that support youth sports.

 Also, you can fund sponsorships and allow more kids to engage in a sport.
 For many families, league fees are a barrier, especially when combined with equipment expenses.
 Sponsorships let you help deserving kids play, regardless of their economic status.
+So make no doubt about it, landing a few sports sponsorshop companies can make a major impact on your program.

 Through its Timbits Minor Sports Program, Tim Hortons supports more than 300,000 young athletes in Canada and the U.S. Of course, hockey is a mainstay of the company's sports program.
 But the company also supports baseball, lacrosse, soccer, and softball.